Inelastic Financial Markets and Foreign Exchange Interventions

 Date Written: September 25, 2022

-Are foreign exchange interventions effective at stabilizing exchange rates?
-In this paper, we empirically assess the effectiveness of foreign exchange rate interventions by leveraging the rebalancings of a local-currency government bonds index for emerging countries as a natural experiment.
-We show that the rebalancings create large currency demand shocks that move exchange rates and are uncorrelated with the macroeconomic fundamentals.
-Our results provide empirical support for models of inelastic financial markets where foreign exchange interventions serve as an additional policy tool to effectively stabilize exchange rates.
-Under inelastic financial markets, a managed exchange rate does not have to fully compromise monetary policy independence even with free capital mobility, relaxing the classical ``Trilemma" constraint.
-Our results also show that free-floaters are more than five-fold more effective at stabilizing exchange rates than crawling-peggers, as the volatile exchange rates for floaters generate further departure from the ``Trilemma" constraint.
+Are foreign exchange interventions effective at moving exchange rates?
+In this paper, we leverage the rebalancings of the a local-currency government bonds index for emerging countries as a quasi natural experiment and identify the required size of foreign exchange interventions to stabilize exchange rates.
+We show that the rebalancings create large currency demand shocks that are orthogonal to the macroeconomic fundamentals.
+Our results provide empirical support for models of inelastic financial markets where foreign exchange intervention serves as an additional policy tool to effectively stabilize exchange rates.
+Under inelastic financial markets, a fixed exchange rate does not have to compromise monetary policy independence even with free capital mobility, relaxing the classical Trilemma constraint.
+Our results show that to achieve a 1% exchange rate appreciation, the average required intervention is about 0.4% of annual GDP.
+We also show that free-floats are more than three-fold more effective at stabilizing exchange rates than managed-floats (or peggers).
+This is because the volatile exchange rates for the free-floats lead to more inelastic financial markets and generate further departure from the Trilemma.

 Keywords: Foreign exchange intervention; index rebalancing; exchange rates; international capital flows; benchmark investments; sovereign bonds.